MKLab-ITI/JGNN/README.md

 thanks to their ability to understand relations between graph nodes.
 This library aims to provide GNN capabilities to native Java applications, for example to perform machine learning on Android.
-It does so by avoiding c-based machine learning libraries, such as [TensorFlow Lite](https://www.tensorflow.org/lite), that are often designed with pure performance in mind but which often require specific hardware to run, such as GPUs, and drastically increase the size of deployed applications.
+It does so by avoiding c-based machine learning libraries, such as [TensorFlow Lite](https://www.tensorflow.org/lite).
+The latter are often designed with pure performance in mind but often require specific hardware to run, such as GPUs, drastically increase the size of deployed applications.